PressCrew/infinity/dashboard/docs/install_setup.md

 If you just want to play around with Infinity, or use it as your theme, all that you need to do is activate it for a site, and you are done!

+### Getting to Know the Engine

+Open up the `infinity` theme's root directory named: `engine`.
+You should see several folders, of which the purpose for each is described below.

+> For purposes of this guide, when we say *parent theme developer* we are talking about the
+> Press Crew team.
+If you are using a parent theme developed by someone else which uses the
+> Infinity Engine, then *they* are the parent theme developer and the name of the theme directory
+> will be something other than `infinity`.

+#### ICE/

+The Infinity Component Engine library.
+You should never touch this, ever!

+#### api/

+The Infinity API classes and helper function files.
+Again, do not touch!

+#### config/

+All of the configuration INI files which define the settings which have been provided by the parent theme developer.
+You can amend and extend these files in your child theme if you like.

+#### documents/

+All of the documentation files for the parent theme.
+You can amend and extend these files in your child theme if you like.

+#### extensions/

+Any extensions required by the parent theme.
+You can add more extensions to your child theme and they will integrate seamlessly into the parent theme.

+#### includes/

+The parent theme developer may have additional PHP scripts which are required for the theme's functionality, and it is common for them to be placed in this directory.

+#### infinity.php

+this is the script which loads the Infinity API, and initializes the configuration as well as loads any additional PHP scripts which the parent theme developer has provided.

+> Unless you are developing your own parent theme, you should never touch **ANY** of the
+> files or folders in the parent theme's `engine` folder.
+Instead you should create *new* files
+> **at the same relative path** in your child theme.

+> A child theme will, at the most, have the `config`, `documents`, and `extensions` directories
+> inside the `engine` directory.

 ### Creating a Child Theme

-1. The Infinity package ships with a bare bones theme called `infinity-skeleton`.
+Creating a child theme is extremely easy.
+It takes less than a minute.

+#### Starting with the Skeleton Theme

+If you are new to Infinity, you probably want to start with the Infinity Skeleton theme which you can [download here](https://github.com/PressCrew/infinity-skeleton/tags).
 This theme contains all of the important files which you need to begin developing a child theme of Infinity, or to use as a guide for modifying an existing theme to extend Infinity.

+#### Making It Your Own

-1. Normally you will want to **copy** and **rename** the `infinity-skeleton` directory to something else.
+Normally you will want to **copy** and **rename** the `infinity-skeleton` directory to something else.
 For the purposes of our examples, we are going to rename the `infinity-skeleton` to `my-child-theme`.
 If you choose to name your child theme something other than `my-child-theme`, make sure you use the new name in place of `my-child-theme` in the examples below.

-#### Configuring the Child Theme
+### Configuring a Child Theme

 If you are not familiar with how child themes work in WordPress, please take some time to learn about this from the WordPress codex before continuing:
 <a href="http://codex.wordpress.org/Child_Themes" target="_blank">Child Theme</a>

+#### Setting the Parent Theme

-1. Look in the `my-child-theme` theme's root directory called: `config`.
+1. Look in the `my-child-theme` theme's `engine` directory called: `config`.

-		my-child-theme/config/
+		my-child-theme/engine/config/

 1. Open the file called `infinity.ini` in the config directory:

-		my-child-theme/config/infinity.ini
+		my-child-theme/engine/config/infinity.ini

-1. You will see there is only one directive:
+1. At the top you will see the most important directive:

 		parent_theme = "infinity"